An application of a nonuniform global stability problem to the study of parametrized polynomial automorphisms: Introduction

 \subsection{An application to the study of polynomial automorphisms}

-Our last result (Theorem \ref{FT}) is concerned with systems $\dot{x} = f(t,x)$ of the form $f(t,x)=x+H(t,x)$, where the coordinates of $x\mapsto H(t,x)$ are homogeneous polynomials map of degree $3$ for any $t\geq 0$, while the Jacobian $JH(t,x)$ is nilpotent for any $t\geq 0$ and verifies a smallness condition for bigger values of this parameter.
-We prove that if \textbf{B-NNMYC} is verified for this class of systems in any dimension, then Theorem \ref{inyectividad} implies that the family $\{f(t,\cdot)\}_{t\geq 0}$ will be pseudo partially injective.
-Moreover, as partially injective families are a subset of pseudo partially ones, we will restrict our attention to the partially injective maps $\{f(t,\cdot)\}_{t\geq 0}$ and it will be proved that the Jacobian Conjecture is satisfied for a subset of $\{f(t,\cdot)\}_{t\geq 0}$.
+Our last result (Theorem \ref{FT}) is concerned with systems $\dot{x} = f(t,x)=x+H(t,x)$, where the coordinates of $x\mapsto H(t,x)$ are homogeneous polynomials of degree $3$ for any $t\geq 0$, while the Jacobian $JH(t,x)$ is nilpotent for any $t\geq 0$ and verifies a smallness condition for bigger values of $t$.
+We prove that if \textbf{B-NUMYC} is verified for this class of systems in any dimension, then Theorem \ref{inyectividad} implies that the family $\{f(t,\cdot)\}_{t\geq 0}$ will be partially injective and, consequently, the Jacobian Conjecture is satisfied for a subset of $\{f(t,\cdot)\}_{t\geq 0}$.

-We emphasize that for any fixed $t$, the previous maps are the key tool of the reduction theorems obtained by H. Bass {\it{et al.}} \cite{BCW} and A.V.
+We emphasize that for any fixed $t$, the maps $x\mapsto H(t,x)$ are the key tool of the reduction theorems obtained by H. Bass {\it{et al.}} \cite{BCW} and A.V.
 Yagzhev \cite{Y}.
-These results establish that, when addressing the Jacobian Conjecture, it is sufficient to verify it on those maps, for all dimension $n \geq 1$.
+These results establish that, when addressing the Jacobian Conjecture, it is sufficient to verify it on those maps, for any dimension $n \geq 1$.

-Theorem \ref{FT} can be seen in the spirit of Fourier and Martelli approach in the sense that intend to address a conjecture by proving another one.
-Nevertheless, our result is partial since we only proved that the Jacobian Conjecture is verified for a subset of parameters $t$.
+Theorem \ref{FT} can be seen in the spirit of Fournier and Martelli approach because seek to address a conjecture by proving another one.
+However, our result is partial, since we only proved that Jacobian Conjecture is verified for a subset of parameters $t$.